 But a word of warning before you dive into Codecademy: the things you’ll learn here are extremely basic and superficial.
 Codecademy teaches you how to write code, but it doesn’t teach you how to think like a programmer.
 Many first-time newbies end up frustrated because they don’t know what to do with the knowledge they’ve picked up.

-As of this writing, Lynda is home to just under 6,000 different online courses spread across 12 tech-related fields (e.g. Animation, CAD, IT, Marketing, Photography) and hundreds of more specific topics of interest.
+Lynda is home to over 6,000 different online courses spread across 12 tech-related fields (e.g. Animation, CAD, IT, Marketing, Photography) and hundreds of more specific topics of interest.
 With over 670 courses, the Programming category makes up a huge chunk of Lynda’s content.

 Topics covered include Foundational Programming Concepts, Database Management, Game Development, Mobile Development, Web Development, and, of course, courses for individual programming languages.
 What’s nice is that courses are divided into Beginner, Intermediate, and Advanced levels, so you can always find the ones most relevant to you.